Joachimfsb/RapidArt/README.md

 It can optionally be run either as a docker container or as a standalone executable.
 See the corresponding README.md for more details.

 ### Database
 The platform is designed to be used with a MySQL based database.
-This means you can opt to use which-ever database implementation you wish, as long as it implements the MySQL protocol.
-Primarily, **MariaDB is recommended** as this is the implementation that has been tested.
+This means you can opt to use which-ever database implementation you wish, as long as it implements the MySQL protocol. **MariaDB is recommended** as it is the database that has been tested.

 The database schema and its required users can be found in the `/database` directory.

 ### Worker script
-A worker script (Python) that is required to run once-a-day can be found in the `/scripts` directory.
-This is, as previously stated, a script that generates the daily basis-canvases that renew each day.
+The worker script (Python) that is required to run once-a-day can be found in the `/scripts` directory.
+This is, as previously stated, a script that generates the daily basis-canvases that renew each and every day.

 ## Deployment 🚀